These-Walls-CAN-Talk/these-walls-can-talk/README.md

 ## What is _These Walls CAN talk?_

 The project started as an idea to promote voices of Montreal's borough Point Saint Charles, and get people interested in this impoverished community.
 Point Saint Charles has a very involved community, and we wanted to spotlight it in a far reaching format while still making it feel interactive and allow for discussion.
-Our goal is to

 ## Mission Statement